peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cicd/cicd.md

 - To be a proper AWS developer, you'd need to learn CICD

 - CICD Services in AWS
-    - AWS CodeCommit: storing our code (similar to Github)
+    - AWS CodeCommit: storing our code (similar to Github -- deprecated in new accounts)
-    - AWS CodePipeline: automating our pipeline from code to ElasticBeanstalk
+    - AWS CodePipeline: automating our pipeline from code to ElasticBeanstalk, Lambda, etc.
     - AWS CodeBuild: To build and test code
     - AWS CodeDeploy: deploying code to EC2 fleets (not Beanstalk)